-Resources/Assets are stocks of available factors that are owned or controlled by the organisation (Amit & Schoemaker, 1993; Dierickx & Cool, 1989).
+Assets/ Resources are stocks of available factors that are owned or controlled by the organisation (Amit & Schoemaker, 1993; Dierickx & Cool, 1989).
 Assets, easily acquired on factor markets, can be tangible/visible (e.g., computer systems, software packages, infrastructure, capital, economic data and information, planning and accounting models, capital equipment, patents, articulated and codified knowledge) (April & Cradock, 2000; Schulze, 1994; Bogaert, Maertens & Van Cauwenbergh, 1994) or intangible/invisible (e.g., IT skills, organisational skills, team work-skills, educational skills).
 In reality, it is difficult to find situations in which competitive advantage is derived exclusively from a single strategic resource.
-Although these input factors are necessary to run a company, they, solely, provide no lasting competitive advantage (necessary, but not sufficient to take leading marketplace positions).
+Although these input factors are necessary to run a company, by themselves they provide no lasting competitive advantage, although some may be necessary, but not sufficient, to take leading marketplace positions.

-- Complementary Resource Combinations (CRCs) results from bundles, or combinations, of certain assets (April and Cradock, 2000), which exhibits enhanced networked-complementarity in deployment or application (Barnard 1938).
-CRCs are complex combinations, not factor inputs, of resources - people, technology, and business processes, with specific and sophisticated networks of interrelationships, that organisations use to transform factor inputs to valuegenerating outputs.
-Finely-honed CRCs, a source of competitive advantage. enable an organisation to take the same factor inputs as competitors and convert them into products and services, either with greater efficiency and flexibility in the process or with greater quality in the output.
-It is only when resources are transformed, combined or applied, that these generic resources become part of an organisation's CRCs, contributing directly to the development of distinctive competences.
-Social complexity refers to the complex behaviour exhibited by individuals in a complex adaptive enterprise, when its CRCs are embedded in a complex web of social interactions.
-These CRCs are referred to as socially complex resource combinations (SRCs) (Potgieter, April & Bishop, 2005; April, 2002).
-The organisation's department- or division-specific characteristics - specific routines and procedures, specific information, and current relationships between the people, the internal culture, etc., make the SRCs unique to that department and they cannot simply be recreated by another department or division. - Competencies are value-generating capabilities of an organisation, which enables it to compete both now, and in the future.
-Socially complex competencies (SCCs) are emergent sets of coordinated networks, that efficiently and effectively leverages distributed, inter- and intra-organisational processes, individual skill-sets, accumulated knowledge, and coordinated, patterned behaviour, which ultimately enables an organisation to be a "player" in the "market-game".
-Those SCCs which are merely necessary for the department, or division, to be a player in their field of activity in the marketplace, are termed key socially complex competencies (KSCCs).
-Those SCCs that set the department or division apart from other departments or divisions, and therefore justify the existence of that department or division, are termed core socially complex competencies (CSCCs).
+- Combinations bundles, Resource are or combinations, of certain resources (April & Cradock, exhibits 2000), which enhanced networkedcomplementarity in deployment or application (Barnard, 1938).
+These Complementary Resource Combinations (CRCs) are not factor inputs - they are complex combinations of resources such as people, technology and business processes, with specific and sophisticated networks of interrelationships that organisations use to transform factor inputs to valuegenerating outputs.
+It is only when resources are transformed, combined or applied, that these generic resources become part of an organisation's CRCs.
+They enable an organisation to take the same factor inputs as competitors and convert them into products and services, either with greater efficiency and flexibility in the process, or with greater quality in the output.
+For these CRCs to be a source of competitive advantage, they must be linked to the organisation's department- or division-specific characteristics.
+Specific routines and procedures, specific information, current relationships between the people, and the internal culture make the CRCs unique to that department so they cannot simply be recreated in another organisation.
+Given the complex social behaviour exhibited by individuals in a complex adaptive enterprise, when its CRCs are embedded in a complex web of social interactions, we call these Socially Complex Resource Combinations (SRCs) (Potgieter, April & Bishop, 2005; April, 2002). - Organisational Competencies are value-generating capabilities of an organisation, which enables it to compete both now, and in the future.
+Socially Complex Competencies (SCCs) are emergent sets of coordinated networks, that efficiently and effectively leverages distributed, inter- and intra-organisational processes, individual skill-sets, accumulated knowledge, and coordinated, patterned behaviour, which ultimately enables an organisation to be a "player" in the 'market-game'.
+Those SCCs which are merely necessary for the organisation to be a player in their field of activity in the marketplace, are termed Key Socially Complex Competencies (KSCCs).
+Those SCCs that set the organisation apart from its competitors, and therefore justify the existence of that organisation, are termed Core Socially Complex Competencies (CSCCs).